 From 2007 CRIRSCO was invited to work with the International Accounting Standards Board as part of its research project on the possible application of International Financial Reporting Standards to extractive activities (petroleum and minerals).
 This relationship is on-going and as a result of the mapping exercise between CRIRSCO and SPE the IASB is likely to adopt the definitions contained in the Template and PRMS as the basis for commodity specific financial reporting.
-Consultation on the IASB's Extractive Activities project has continued from 2010 and is on-going.
+Consultation on the IASB's Extractive Activities project has continued throughout 2010.